Skip to content

 df_dimension_tags Detection dimension tags, e.g., {"host":"web01"}

-df_monitor_id Alert strategy ID
+df_monitor_id Alert policy ID

-df_monitor_name Alert strategy name
+df_monitor_name Alert policy name

-df_monitor_checker Execution function name, such as custom_metric
+df_monitor_checker Execution function name, e.g., custom_metric

 df_monitor_checker_id Monitor ID